Scott Hastings (rugby union): International career

-"If there is one moment for which he will long be remembered, it was during the 1990 Grand Slam decider, the proudest day in Scottish rugby history.
-English winger Rory Underwood had scythed through the Scottish defence when Hastings managed to drag him down short of the line when a try seemed inevitable."
+If there is one moment for which he will long be remembered, it was during the 1990 Grand Slam decider, the proudest day in Scottish rugby history.
+English winger Rory Underwood had scythed through the Scottish defence when Hastings managed to drag him down short of the line when a try seemed inevitable.

-In June 1996, Hastings made his 62nd Scotland full international appearance and became the country's most capped rugby player at the time, having previously jointly held the record with his brother Gavin.
+In June 1996, Hastings made his 62nd Scotland full international appearance and became for a time the country's most capped rugby player, surpassing his brother Gavin.

-Hastings was twice a member of the British Lions in 1989 (Australia) and 1993 (New Zealand).
+Hastings was twice a member of the British Lions: in 1989 (Australia) and 1993 (New Zealand).
+On the latter tour, a cheekbone injury kept him out of the test matches.
+He and Gavin became the first set of brothers to play together on two Lions tours.

-When touring with the British Lions in New Zealand in 1993 he sustained a cheekbone injury before the test matches and did not play against the All Blacks.

 He played in 13 matches for the Barbarians, between 1986 and 2000, captaining the side against New Zealand in December 1993.

+In October 2025, he was inducted into Scottish Rugby's hall of fame.

 Media career

-Hastings has appeared as a guest presenter on STV's daily lifestyle show The Hour on a few occasions – his first show being in November 2009, alongside main anchor Michelle McManus.
-The Scottish magazine programme airs weekdays at 5pm.
+Hastings appeared as a guest presenter on STV's daily lifestyle show The Hour on a few occasions – his first show being in November 2009, alongside main anchor Michelle McManus.

 He was a co-commentator for ITV's coverage of the 2011 Rugby World Cup.
-On 10 July 2014, he made his début on the BBC's political discussion show Question Time.
-During the 2014 Scottish independence referendum, Hastings supported the Better Together No campaign against independence.
+On 10 July 2014, he made his debut on the BBC's political discussion show Question Time.
+During the 2014 Scottish independence referendum, Hastings supported the Better Together, the successful campaign against the independence.

-Scott was part of the ITV team covering the 2019 Rugby World Cup.
+Hastings was part of the ITV team covering the 2019 Rugby World Cup.

 Charity work

 In 2016 he and his wife Jenny were announced as ambassadors for mental health charity Support in Mind Scotland.

-He has been a patron of MND Scotland.
-He is a supporter of the Euan MacDonald Centre, a research centre that is part of the University of Edinburgh and which looks at motor neurone disease.
+Hastings was a patron of MND Scotland.
+He was a supporter of the Euan MacDonald Centre, a research centre that looks at motor neurone disease and is part of the University of Edinburgh.

-Family and personal life
+Personal life and death

-Scott is the younger brother of Gavin Hastings; he was also a Lions and Scotland international rugby union player.
+Hastings was the younger brother of Gavin Hastings, also a Lions and Scotland international rugby union player.

-Scott's daughter, Kerry-Anne was selected to play Hockey for Scotland in 2019.
+Hastings's daughter was selected to play hockey for Scotland in 2019.

-In May 2022, he spoke about his diagnosis of non-Hodgkin's lymphoma and that he had received chemotherapy as treatment for this.
-Later that year he described that he had received his cancer diagnosis five years previously, and was now in remission.
+In May 2022, he spoke about his diagnosis of non-Hodgkin lymphoma and that he had received chemotherapy as treatment for this.
+Later that year he described that he had received his cancer diagnosis five years previously, and was then in remission.

 In September 2024, his wife, Jenny, died by suicide at a location used for wild swimming in the Firth of Forth.

+Hastings died from non-Hodgkin lymphoma on 17 May 2026, aged 61.
+A private ceremony was held at George Watson's College on 27 June 2026.

+On 18 July 2026, Scottish Rugby paid a tribute to Hastings at the Nations Championship match at Murrayfield against Fiji with Ollie Smith wearing a special version of the 13 shirt.